confluentinc/demo-10x-storage/README.md

 Machine learning provides an ideal demonstration of Confluent Intelligent Storage.
 Storing training data in Kafka indefinitely has several benefits, including:
 - No need to send data to a sink system like Spark or S3, thus simplifying your architecture and saving on costs
 - Train different ML algorithms on the same data in parallel to see which model works best
-- In addition to the latest arriving events, historical data is also available for future event-driven applications that may want to take advantage
+- Both new and historical events are available for applications to take advantage of

 This demo is derived from the offical TensorFlow Kafka tutorial: [Robust machine learning on streaming data using Kafka and Tensorflow-IO](https://www.tensorflow.org/io/tutorials/kafka).
 It is based on the [SUSY](https://archive.ics.uci.edu/ml/datasets/SUSY#) dataset, which is data about high energy particles gathered from the Large Hadron Collider.
 The goal of the machine learning model is to distinguish between a "signal process" (value of 1) and a "background process" (value of 0).